spencertipping/ni/doc/ni_by_example_2.md

 One caveat with checkpoint files is that they are persisted, so these files must be cleared between separate runs of `ni` pipelines to avoid collisions.
 Luckily, if you're using checkpoints to do your data science, errors like these will come out fast and should be obvious.

+####A Final Note on Hadoop Streaming Jobs
+There are a number of Haddop-specific issues that may make jobs that you can run on your machine not run on Hadoop.
+See the [optimization](optimization.md) docs or the [debugging](debugging.md) docs for more information.

 ##HDFS I/O